USEPA/CIP-service/README.md

 # CIP (Catchment Index Processing) Service

 The Catchment Index Processing Service provides the ability to associate hydrologic features with NHDPlus catchments.
-The current project is divided into three "bundles" providing functionality through several combinations of Docker and standalone resources.
+The current project is divided into three "bundles" providing functionality through several combinations of containers and standalone resources.

 1. **Engine**: The engine bundle provides the core functionality of CIP.
 At present there are two components, the database and the middleware API.
 2. **Admin**: The admin bundle provides a set of Jupyter notebooks used in the deployment of CIP data and code to the engine.
 The admin notebooks also provide a simple interface for batch processing.